ACTIVmap/svg-to-stl/README.md

 # SVG to STL Converter

 Created to create tactile maps for visually impaired people from a simple image, this tool runs entirely in the local browser.
-As the name implies, it takes a [scalable vector graphics] \(SVG\) file as input, and produces an ASCII [stereo-lithography] \(STL\) file as output.
+As the name implies, it takes a [scalable vector graphics] \(SVG\) file as input, and produces an ASCII [3D printing] \(STL\) file as output.

 This tool is part of the tools created by the [ACTIVmap](https://activmap.limos.fr) project.